HongbeomPark/watchFX/README.md

 A project from Hacking with watchOS udemy course

-Download and run in simulator
+Download and run in xcode simulator

 *Caution*